article background

 That’s why we have compiled a guide on average water bills across the country.
 We show average water bills in each state, and by age group, household size and income, plus list a few things you should keep an eye out for.

-A Canstar Blue survey in January 2023 found the average quarterly water bill in Australia to be $208.
-Households in Victoria reported the lowest average water bills at $191, while Queenslanders reported the highest average at $240.
-These findings are based on survey respondents’ last water bill that they received.
+Canstar Blue’s most recent utilities survey, conducted in January 2024, found the average quarterly water bill in Australia to be $217 – up from $208 in 2023.
+Households in the Northern Territory reported the lowest average water bills at $180 per quarter, while respondents in the Australian Capital Territory reported the highest average at $244 each quarter.
+These findings are based on each survey respondent’s last water bill.

 Average water bills across the states

-The following table shows average quarterly water bills across Australia, based on a Canstar Blue survey of more than 600 households.
+The following table shows average quarterly water bills across Australia, based on a Canstar Blue survey of 1,690 households.
 The costs reported include households of all sizes.

 State Average Quarterly Water Bill